nancyhild/nmb-ow-doc/packages.md

   ```bash
   $ nim package update custom --shared yes
   ```
-2. Verify that the `publish` property of the package that it's now true.
+2. Verify that the `publish` property of the package is now true.
   ```bash
   $ nim package get custom